Alpina Archive

 Interior/Exterior

 Inside the B7 BiTurbo is equipped with sport seats in Alpina design leather, new instruments with blue background and red needles, luxury wood “Myrtle”, a hand-stitched leather steering-wheel, Alpina floor mats, Alpina door sills and a silver-plated production plaque.
 The exterior changes are very subtle, front and rear spoiler lips are fitted.
 These make the car more stable at speed while maintaining a very low CW-value.
-The B7 BiTurbo also has two large exhaust pipes, which are very easy to notice.

 Performance

-For the B7 BiTurbo, Alpina claim 0-100 km/h time of 4,7 seconds and a limited topspeed of 280 kph.
+For the B7 BiTurbo, Alpina claimed 0-100 km/h time of 4,7 seconds and an electronically limited topspeed of 280 kph.
+After Michelin was able to provide suitable tires, the topspeed limiter was removed.